leminhnguyen/leminhnguyen/README.md

 ### Hi there, I'm leminhnguyen (nguyenlm) 👋

-- 😄 I'm a graduate student from HUST with Software Engineering degree and getting started studying master of data science.
+- 😄 I'm a graduate student from HUST with Software Engineering degree and getting started studying Master of Data Science.
 - 🔭 I’m currently working on End-To-End Text to Speech models and Software Development techniques like AWS.
 - 🌱 Falling in love with Data Science and Software Engineering.
 - ⚡ Results from research must be applied in real life so I'm learning more and more to brige research and development together.